-The government's Green Industrial Revolution has Hydrogen as number 2 on the top 10 priorities and the 2022 Queen's Speech reiterated the importance of the British Hydrogen industry in the new Energy Security Bill.
-Cadent Gas continue to invest in programmes such as the Hydrogen Village, Hydrogen Home and HyNet to support our ambition to make hydrogen a safe, fair and reliable choice for consumers, and our long-term commitment to decarbonise homes and businesses in a way that minimises the impact to the consumer and creates jobs across the UK.
-Given the information currently available, it is still reasonable to assume that the entire network will continue to be used in 2045 and beyond, in its current form, adapted to accommodate hydrogen or biomethane, therefore we consider it appropriate to project out to 2045 before a terminal value is applied.
+The government's Green Industrial Revolution has hydrogen as number 2 on the top 10 priorities and the 2022 Queen's Speech reiterated the importance of the British Hydrogen industry in the new Energy Security Bill.
+Cadent Gas continues to invest in programmes such as the Hydrogen Village, Hydrogen Home and HyNet to support it's ambition to make hydrogen a safe, fair and reliable choice for consumers, and has a long-term commitment to decarbonise homes and businesses in a way that minimises the impact to the consumer and creates jobs across the UK.
+Given the information currently available, it is still reasonable to assume that the entire network will continue to be used in 2045 and beyond, in its current form, adapted to accommodate hydrogen or bio-methane, therefore we consider it appropriate to project out to 2045 before a terminal value is applied.

-The receipt of the CMA Final Determination, in October 2021, and significant changes to inflation during the year indicated that the impairment loss recognised in prior years may have decreased.
-Management calculated an updated recoverable amount, using the assumptions above, and the calculation indicated that this had increased over prior years when impairment losses were recognised as a result of changes in estimates in respect of discount rates, return on equity and Totex, and resulted in an impairment reversal of £794,000,000 (2021: impairment reversal of £101,000,000).
+The receipt of the CMA Final Determination and significant changes to inflation during the year indicated that the impairment loss recognised in prior years may have decreased.
+Management calculated an updated recoverable amount, and the calculation indicated that this had had increased over prior years when impairment losses were recognised as a result of changes in estimates in respect of discount rates, return on equity and Totex, and resulted in an impairment reversal of £793m (prior year impairment reversal of £102m).

-Further sensitivity and key assumptions are included in note 16.
+Further sensitivity and key assumptions are included in note 15.